jonnor/piezopro/README.md

 Final revision

-* Document test procedure for PCB.
+* Document test procedure for PCB and/or assembly.

 ## Questions